SyncfusionExamples/WPF-Diagram-Examples/Samples/Serialization/README.md

 # Serialization sample
-This sample demonstrate how to serialize Diagram elements with CustomContent.
+This sample demonstrate how to serialize Diagram elements with custom contents.
 This will help to serialize custom classes with DataContact attribute.

 __*Documentation*__: https://help.syncfusion.com/wpf/diagram/serialization
 ## Project pre-requisites